 „Any stupid boy can crush a beetle.
 But all the professors in the world can't make one."
 (Arthur Schopenhauer)

-Causes and reasons for animal cruelty
+Causes and reasons for cruelty to animals

 - Monetary drive (e.g. income from occupation as operator or employee of a company in factory farming).